Race of Champions: Sweden (2022–2023)

 The 2022 Race of Champions was held at Pite Havsbad in Piteå, northern Sweden.
 It was the first time the event had been held on a snow and ice track.
 The 2023 Race of Champions was held at the same venue.

 Sydney (2025)

 The 2025 Race of Champions was held on 7–8 March at Stadium Australia in Sydney.
 This was the first time the event was hosted in the Southern Hemisphere.

+Wellington (2027)

+The 2027 Race of Champions will be held on 9–10 January at Wellington Regional Stadium in Wellington.
+This will be the second time the event is hosted in the Southern Hemisphere.